GurjeetQ/GurjeetQ/README.md

 - 👋 Hi, I’m @GurjeetQ
-- 👀 I’m interested in Quantum Computing & information and applications of computing & AI to Physics and mathematics.
+- 👀 I’m interested in Applied Math , Quantum Computing & information and applications of computing to Physics and mathematics.
-- 🌱 I’m currently learning Python & Qiskit
+- 🌱 I’m currently learning Python , C++ , HPC tools
 - 💞️ I’m looking to work & collaborate on Physics and Quantum based projects

 <!---